websanova/wPaint/README.md

 * [wColorPicker](http://wcolorpicker.websanova.com) - Color pallette seleciton plugin.

+## Support

+If you enjoy this plugin please leave a small contribution on `<a href="https://gittip.com/websanova">Gittip</a>`.
+I work on these plugins completely in my free time and any contribution is greatly appreciated.

 ## Settings

 Settings are available per plugin.
 Meaning only when that plugin is included will those settings be available.